shreyash00007/UX/README.md

 This happens with all of us, when we have some important task to do, and when we forget to do it, we tend to feel bad about it; this is the zeigarnik effect.
 It states that we remember uncompleted and uninterrupted tasks more than the completed task.

+80/20

+The 80/20 rule, also known as the Pareto Principle is a fascinating theory which claims that 20% of your effort can yield 80% of the results.
+This indicates that everything can be done more efficiently, we should focus most of our time on the critical areas that bring the largest benefit.
+This was first observed with a study showing 20% of the Italian population possessed 80% of the wealth.